Production of Jurassic World: Development

-By June 2004, Frank Marshall had joined the project as a producer, while Alex Proyas was in discussions to direct, with filming expected to begin in March 2005 for a late-2005 release.
+By June 2004, Frank Marshall had joined the project as a producer, while Alex Proyas was in discussions to direct, with filming expected to begin in nine months for a late-2005 release.
 Filming would begin at Pinewood Studios, where a massive tank was to be constructed for scenes involving marine reptiles.
-In July, the script was being rewritten and Jeremy Piven and Emmy Rossum were being considered for two of the lead roles.
-Glen Powell auditioned for a role as well, and Attenborough was to reprise his character.
+In July 2004, the script was being rewritten.
+Jeremy Piven and Emmy Rossum were being considered for two of the lead roles, and Glen Powell auditioned as well.
 Later in July, Proyas said he was not interested in directing the film.
-In August, Drew McWeeny of Ain't It Cool News published a review of Sayles's initial draft, calling it "well-written and inventive" but "bugfuck crazy".
-Sayles later confirmed this was an early draft of the script that had been intercepted through Spielberg's email by a hacker.
-In late August the same year, David Boreanaz was rumored and later reported to have the lead role, although he was actually in consideration for Fantastic Four.
-Sayles was still rewriting the script in September, with the film on track for a late-2005 release.
+In August 2004, Drew McWeeny of Ain't It Cool News published a review of Sayles's initial draft, calling it "well-written and inventive" but "bugfuck crazy".
+Sayles later confirmed this as an early draft, intercepted through Spielberg's email by a hacker.
+Sayles was still rewriting the script in September 2004, with the film on track for a late-2005 release.